TritonDataCenter/manta-marlin/docs/index.md

 Moray must be able to keep up with the Marlin workload.
 See "Scalability" below.

-Job state is stored across seeral Moray buckets with indexed fields that allow the web tier, job workers, and agents to poll on the subset of jobs and job state that they care about.
+Job state is stored across several Moray buckets with indexed fields that allow the web tier, job supervisors, and agents to poll on the subset of jobs and job state that they care about.
 For details on these buckets and the records contained therein, see the documentation in lib/schema.js.
 A design constraint is that the size of every JSON record in the system must be bounded (and should